✓ Updated April 2026

 What is Positano, Italy famous for?

-Ready to book Positano, Italy?
+When you're ready to book Positano, Italy

 Compare prices across top travel sites to find the best deal.